Care Ibuprofen for Children Oral Suspension

 In children ingestion of more than 400 mg/kg may cause symptoms.
 In adults the dose response effect is less clear cut.
 The half-life in overdose is 1.5-3 hours.

 Most patients who have ingested clinically important amounts of NSAIDs will develop no more than nausea, vomiting, epigastric pain, or more rarely diarrhoea.
 Tinnitus, headache and gastrointestinal bleeding are also possible.
 In more serious poisoning, toxicity is seen in the central nervous system, manifesting as drowsiness, occasionally excitation and disorientation or coma.
 Occasionally patients develop convulsions.
-In serious poisoning, hyperkalaemia and/or metabolic acidosis may occur and the prothrombin time/ INR may be prolonged, probably due to interference with the actions of circulating clotting factors.
+In serious poisoning, hypokalaemia* and/or metabolic acidosis may occur and the prothrombin time/ INR may be prolonged, probably due to interference with the actions of circulating clotting factors.
 Acute renal failure and liver damage may occur.
 Exacerbation of asthma is possible in asthmatics.

-Management should be symptomatic and supportive and include the maintainance of a clear airway and monitoring of cardiac and vital signs until stable.
+Management should be symptomatic and supportive and include the maintenance of a clear airway and monitoring of cardiac and vital signs until stable.
 Consider oral administration of activated charcoal if the patient presents within 1 hour of ingestion of a potentially toxic amount.
 If frequent or prolonged, convulsions should be treated with intravenous diazepam or lorazepam.
 Give bronchodilators for asthma.

 Ibuprofen is a propionic acid derivative NSAID that has demonstrated its efficacy by inhibition of prostaglandin synthesis.
 In humans ibuprofen reduces inflammatory pain, swellings and fever.
 Furthermore, ibuprofen reversibly inhibits platelet aggregation.